 This appliance is also fitted with a patented tertiary air combustion system that burns otherwise uncombusted gasses in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
 The Tertiary air supply to the stove is controlled automatically by the draught in the flue and firebox.
-At certain stages of burning you will notice "jets" of swirling flame emerging near the air holes to the rear of the firebox.
+At certain stages of burning you may notice "jets" of swirling flame emerging near the air holes to the rear of the firebox.
 This is not always visible depending upon the fuels and burn cycle stage so there is nothing untoward happening if it cannot be seen.

-7.4.4 Multifuel Grate
+7.4.4 Wood burning Grate

-Your stove is fitted with a multifuel grate.
+Your stove is fitted with a wood only grate to assist with both clean burning combustion and ash management.
 It can be de-ashed by GENTLY using a poker or ash rake.
-The grate is a strong set of cast iron bars with suitable air slots that assist the burning of most fuels.
-When burning smokeless coal type fuels it is important to gently de-ash regularly to ensure that the primary airflow is not impeded.
-An excessive build-up of ash when burning coal can damage the cast iron grate.
-A build up of wood ash when burning wood will not harm the grate and indeed wood is said to burn well on a bed of ash but excessive wood ash build up is still not recommended.
+The grate is a strong set of steel bars with suitable air slots that assist the burning of ready to burn wood fuel.
+DO NOT burn any type of coals or smokeless coal type fuels as it will invalidate warranty, produce unwanted emissions and damage the grate.
+A large build-up of wood ash is not recommended as it will increase emissions, reduce burning rates and oven temperature noticeably.